0x3333/backup-rclone/README.md

 * `disable_fast_list`: See Fast List below.
 * `extra_options`: Provide others flags to `rclone`.
 * `filter`: See Filters below.
+* `pre_exec`: Command to be executed before the profile is run.
+Do not confuse with the `--global-pre-exec` which will be executed independently of the profiles.
+* `post_exec`: Command to be executed after the profile is run.
+Do not confuse with the `--global-post-exec` which will be executed independently of the profiles.

 ### Fast List